-ITS environment, this problem is not as simple as regular moving object tracking.
+To offer better performance to ITS automation, the prediction of vehicle behavior is an important issue to tackle.
+Due to the complex and dynamic ITS environment, this problem is not as simple as regular moving object tracking.
 For example, the vehicle motion is affected by various latent factors including road conditions, traffic rules, and driver's driving style.
 Traditional approaches use sophisticated models to predict vehicles behavior with these factors, such as dynamic Bayesian network [185] and Gaussian mixture models [186].
 Although these methods claim to have good prediction accuracy, the complexity of training and manual intervention on factor selection are their drawbacks.
 ML approaches offer an opportunity to such issues.
 For example, SVM [166, 167] showed good performance in predicting lane changes.
 On other hand, the CNN-based approach proposed in [168] was more accurate in predicting car steering angle.
 Besides, the trajectory of vehicles can be considered as time sequence data.
-Thus, RNNs [169] and LSTMs [170] were used to improve vehicle trajectory prediction.
-Considering some real-time systems have strict time constraints, CNNs [171] were proposed to estimate the vehicle trajectory instead of RNNs and LSTMs.
+Thus, RNNs [171] and LSTMs [170] were used to improve vehicle trajectory prediction.
+Considering some real-time systems have strict time constraints, CNNs [169] were proposed to estimate the vehicle trajectory instead of RNNs and LSTMs.